RameshPrabakar/node-csv-reader/README.md

 # Simple Node csv reader application
-This project is simple csv file reader and writer using typscript
+This project is to read and write a csv file using typescript

 ## Table of contents
 * [General info](#general-info)